On the Beach (1959 film): Remake

 On the Beach was remade in 2000 as an Australian television film by Southern Star Productions, directed by Russell Mulcahy and starring Armand Assante, Bryan Brown, and Rachel Ward.
 It originally aired on Showtime.
-The remake of the 1959 film was also based on the 1957 novel by Nevil Shute, but updates the setting of the story to the film's then-future of 2005, starting with placing the crew on the fictional Los Angeles–class USS Charleston (SSN-704) submarine and also changing the final actions of Towers.
+The remake of the 1959 film was also based on the 1957 novel by Nevil Shute, but updates the setting of the story to the film's then-future of 2005.
+It also shifts the cause of nuclear war from the Middle East to a confrontation between the United States and People's Republic of China when the latter invades Taiwan.
+The updated narrative also places the crew on the fictional Los Angeles–class USS Charleston (SSN-704) submarine and also changes the final actions of Towers.

 Documentary

 The 2013 documentary Fallout by Melbourne filmmaker Lawrence Johnston explores Shute's life and Kramer's making of On the Beach, with interviews of Shute's daughter, Kramer's wife Karen, and Donna Anderson, one of the film's surviving cast members.
 Fallout was produced by Peter Kaufmann.